mahajan96/React_handsOn/README.md

 # React_handsOn

-This is hands on on React native
+This is hands-on on React native